The Biturbo’s bigger brother appeared very much the sober Italian aristocrat. Unfortunately, both breeding and manners were slightly suspect.

 The Biturbo could be said to have saved Maserati, yet is perhaps best remembered for its troubled reputation than any commercial, aesthetic or performance-related virtues.
 Whether such a reputation remains entirely justified is perhaps a question for another time, but what is often forgotten amid the flow of water under the Tridente’s bridge is what a significant step the Tipo AM331 was when first introduced in 1981.

 An entirely new type of Maserati, the Biturbo jettisoned the exotica of the Bora/Merak era, returning to a sober pragmatism of something akin to 1966’s Mexico model line.
-Viewed internally as very much ‘son of Quattroporte’ – (Giugiaro’s 1979 ‘Porte III, that is) – its styling, developed in-house by De Tomaso’s Pierangelo Andreani was described by Car magazine as ‘a cross between a BMW 320 and a Lancia Delta’, which if a little snide, was perhaps only half half wrong.
+Viewed internally as very much son-of-Quattroporte: (Giugiaro’s 1979 ‘Porte III, that is), its styling, developed in-house by De Tomaso’s Pierangelo Andreani was described by Car magazine as “a cross between a BMW 320 and a Lancia Delta“, which if a little snide, was perhaps only half half wrong.
 In fact, Andreani’s initial shape was nicely proportioned with sharp, well tailored lines and an excellent stance.
-In fact, it could be said to have decisively out-BMW-ed the Vierzylinder, to say nothing of Giugiaro himself.
+In fact, it could be said to have decisively out-BMWed the Vierzylinder, to say nothing of Giorgetto himself.

 Mechanically, it shared most of its componentry with the Biturbo.
 Suspension was carry-over struts with lower arms up front, while semi-trailing arms and struts did duty at the rear.
 However, spring and damper rates were altered to cater for the 228’s additional weight.
-But as with all Maserati’s, the engine was the thing and here, the 228 utilised a 2789 cc derivation of the Biturbo 90° V6; itself a distant relation to the Alfieri unit fitted to the Merak series and prior to that, the Citroën SM.
+But as with all Maseratis, the engine was the thing and here, the 228 utilised a 2789 cc derivation of the Biturbo 90° V6, itself a distant relation to the Alfieri unit fitted to the Merak series.

-However, there were few takers, the Biturbo family having already gained a toxic reputation for mechanical fragility and breath-taking repair costs; this before the savage depreciation kicked in.
-It’s unclear if any 228’s officially made it to UK shores, but given the reported 469 produced up to 1992 when production ceased, it’s unlikely.
-Even in the US market – (where the 228 was very clearly aimed), less than 100 were believed to have been imported.
+However, there were few takers, the Biturbo family having already gained a toxic reputation for mechanical fragility and breath-taking repair costs, this before the savage depreciation kicked in.
+It remains unclear if any 228’s officially made it to UK shores, but given the reported 469 produced up to 1992 when production ceased, it is unlikely.
+Even in the US market (where the 228 was clearly aimed), less than 100 were believed to have been imported.

-Car magazine summed up the Biturbo series as ‘schizophrenic’, which on reflection was a fairly accurate assessment.
+Car magazine summed up the Biturbo series as “schizophrenic“, which upon reflection seems a fairly accurate assessment.
 From the outside, restrained, tasteful, elegant.
 Inside, wildly decadent, sybaritic, almost baroque.
-In road behaviour too, the cars were well mannered – up to a point, at which they became decidedly leery.
+In road behaviour too, the cars were well mannered; up to a point, at which they became decidedly leery.
 Watch that tail.